-The integrated services are widely available for children under five years and mothers.
-For hard to reach children, mobile out-reach health posts are available.
+The integrated services are widely available for all children under five years and mothers.
+Recognizing the challenges of reaching all children through base services, mobile out-reach health posts and services are available to target hard-to-reach children.
 Nation-wide campaigns and door to door immunizations also take place to supplement the routine programme.

 Early child development

-Studies have shown that children encouraged learning at an early age are more likely to enroll in school and complete primary school.
-UNICEF promotes early learning and stimulation in the development of children under five years, through an early child development programme (ECD).
-The programme makes available preschool activities to poor and hard to reach children.
-The programme helps ensure school “readiness” for children.
-It also helps ensure that the technical capacity and planning are in place for children to fully benefit.
-UNICEF promotes ECD facilitators, parental education and the provision of teaching and learning materials through an “essential learning package”
+Studies have shown that children who are encouraged to learn at an early age are more likely to enroll in school and complete primary school.
+UNICEF promotes early learning and stimulation in the development of children under five years, through an early childhood development programme (ECD).

 The programme, which makes available preschool activities to poor and hard to reach children, also helps ensure school “readiness” for children and makes sure that the technical capacity is in place for children to fully benefit.
 UNICEF promotes ECD facilitators, parental education and the provision of teaching and learning materials.